Fred-Reis/challenge_frontEnd-02_GoStack-v2/Readme.md

 </h3>

 <div align="center">
-  To enjoy this application you need that <a href="https://github.com/Fred-Reis/challenge_backEnd-01_GoStack-v2">the backend server</a> is running.
+  To take advantage of this application, you need <a href="https://github.com/Fred-Reis/challenge_backEnd-01_GoStack-v2">the back-end server</a> to be running.
 </div>

 <br/>